 But should you?
 In keeping with our general philosophy on investing, the answer is no, not unless you can afford to lose your entire investment.

 Smart investors start with basic blocking and tackling.
 This means building a well-diversified portfolio of publicly traded securities.
 Then, as one’s wealth grows, it becomes prudent to diversify among different classes of assets (i.e., to engage in asset allocation).
 It is in the process of asset allocation that you can consider including alternative investments, such as investing in a film.

 Even then, however, you need to view such an investment as a vanity investment.

 Assuming you are interested, after taking into consideration all of the above, then here’s some information you need to know.

-Most films are financed in a number of ways, such as pre-sale licensing and distribution in a foreign country, grants, tax rebates, family, friends and private equity investors.
+Most films are financed in a number of ways, such as pre-sale licensing and distribution in a foreign country, grants, tax rebates, family, friends, and private equity investors.

-As a private equity investor, your investment in a film is similar to an investment in a company.
+Your investment in a film is similar to an investment in a company.
 The goal is to make a return on investment once the film gets distribution and turns a profit, much like when an investor makes a return on a company that sells.
 Film investors often get producer credits, and depending on the type of agreement, the investor may have some say in the production itself.
 This requires the investor to clarify their role in the production, and whether they will actively or passively invest.

 The most important question to answer before investing is this: who is your audience?
 Knowing your audience is generally overlooked when nascent producers and investors delve into a film project.
-Whatever level of experience you may have in investing in entertainment, focusing on highly underserved or insatiable appetite markets as a starting point is far more important to an entertainment investment than a compelling story.
+Whatever level of experience you may have in investing in entertainment; focusing on highly underserved or insatiable appetite markets as a starting point is far more important to an entertainment investment than a compelling story.
 Why?
 Because one of the most important questions investors and filmmakers fail to ask prior to committing capital, is that when the product is complete (and, yes, this is a product), who will care?

 So, what should you ask before signing the dotted line?